edwardsmoses/edwardsmoses.com/_data/blog/2025-08-24-implementing-2fa-totp-remix.md

 ## Wrapping up

-This was a fun one.
+This was a really fun one.

-TOTP feels a lot less magical once you build it yourself.
+TOTP feels a lot less magical once I got hands-on.
 At the end of the day, the flow is just:

 - generate a shared secret
 - let the user scan it
 - verify one code to confirm setup
 - ask for the code again on future logins

 The nice part is how well this fits the Remix model.
-Route actions are a good home for the verification logic, sessions make the "pending 2FA" state easy to model, and a tiny SQLite demo is enough to make the whole thing feel real.

 If you're adding this to an existing app, the main pieces to lift from the demo are the same ones that made this one work: temporary secret during setup, permanent secret after verification, and a separate login state for users who are halfway through authentication.

+Here's the repo, if you wanna grab and run the project: [Totp Remix demo](https://github.com/edwardsmoses/totp-remix-demo)

+I'd like to chat with anyone who has implemented this in a production system, any weird edge-cases you have encountered ?

+Drop a comment below, I'd love to know.

+Until next time, folks!!

+*PS: Not any closer to figuring out Jujutsu, yet, the mental model still feels foreign..*

 <!--EndFragment-->